-Our incredible contributors have been published in other venues including Asimov’s SF, Strange Horizons, Metaphorosis, Abyss & Apex, and The Magazine of Fantasy & Science Fiction, among others.
+Our incredible contributors have been published in other venues including Asimov’s SF, Strange Horizons, Metaphorosis, Abyss & Apex, Daily Science Fiction, and The Magazine of Fantasy & Science Fiction, among others.
 Their work has also been transformed into podcasts by PseudoPod, PodCastle, Escape Pod, The Overcast, and more!

 L Chan hails from Singapore.
 He spends most of his time wrangling a team of two dogs, Mr Luka and Mr Telly.
 His work has appeared in places like Translunar Travellers Lounge, Podcastle and The Dark.
 He tweets occasionally @lchanwrites.